A common scenario when having Bizagi integrate with a Web or REST service, is to handle a response which is incoming as an Array of items.

-When mapping into a collection, you may also set if you wish to Append (A) or Replace (R) the items into the collection.
+When mapping into a collection, you may also set if you wish to Append (A), Replace (R) or Replace With Children (RWC) the items into the collection.

 By default, Bizagi will append items, meaning that the incoming records will be stored alongside any previously existing ones.

 When mapping into a collection is set to Append, you will notice an A label in the collection's name:

 When choosing to replace them, Bizagi will first delete any records contained in the collection.

 When mapping into a collection is set to Replace, you will notice the R label in the collection's name:

 When choosing the option Replace With Children, Bizagi will first delete any records contained in the sub-collections and finally, any records contained in the collection.
 To perform a recursive deletion, all the sub-collections within the collection has to be marked with this option.